greenzeal/QRCodeReader/README.md

 Simple QR code reader for Objective C, Just import one class and implement delegate.
 If you need you can change Beep.wav also.

-iOS 10 --->> add key "NSCameraUsageDescription"
+iOS 10 --->> add key to Info.plist "NSCameraUsageDescription"

 This code was created with help of AppCoda tutorial.